hmorzaria/hmorzaria.github.io/index.md

 My main interests are translating modeling approaches for management and conservation of coastal and marine resources and assessing how anthropogenic impacts influence planning and conservation decisions; my current focus is on the impacts of climate change and cumulative human impacts.

-* CEDO Intercultural cedo.org
+* Lead researcher.
+CEDO Intercultural, cedo.org
-* Long Live the Kings lltk.org
+* Atlantis ecosystem modeler.
+Long Live the Kings, lltk.org
 * Visiting Scientist at the Nortwest Fisheries Science Center, NOAA

 # Research areas: